judeoyovbaire/tech-assignment-dta/README.md

 ## Prerequisites

 - Docker installed on your machine.
-- Kubernetes cluster (Minikube, Docker Desktop, or a cloud-based Kubernetes cluster).
+- Minikube installed (You can use any other cloud-based Kubernetes cluster).
 - kubectl configured to interact with your Kubernetes cluster.
 - A Docker Hub account (or any other container registry).